ClaraCliment/ClaraCliment/README.md

 ### The objectives I would like to achieve as a developer during my training at Becode.
 I would like to be able to create a web site or an app and deeply understand how every part of it works and communicates with each other.

-### My fears
-😭😭😭 Not to be up to the task as a web developer 😭😭😭

 ### I look forward to...
 Coding everyday and seeing the evolution.